-Chronically Homeless Individuals and Families: The 2013 Annual Homeless Assessment Reports estimates that on a single night in 2013, the number of chronically homeless persons totaled 109,132.
+Chronically Homeless Individuals and Families: The 2013 Annual Homeless Assessment Reports estimates that on a single night in 2013, the number of chronically homeless persons in the U.S. totaled 109,132.
 Of those, 85% were individuals and 15% were people in families.